 Freelancing can be fun.
 Becoming an entrepreneur is even better.
 As my business grows, I’m being offered different projects with different types of clients.
 It’s a scary yet exciting time--and because I have to juggle different projects (plus blogging, plus 5 other things I’m working on), I have to up my productivity game.

-Typically a night owl, I’m learning my clients are not (because reasons) so I have to work M-Th to set myself up like my clients.
+Typically a night owl, I’m learning my clients are not (because of reasons) so I have to work M-Th to set myself up for my clients.
 I also have to really learn how to be productive.
 If you’re in the same boat, here are few things I do:

-1) Write everything down.
 No brainer, but I have to make a list of things because if not, I’ll forget and that’s not good.
 It’s also color coded in order of importance.
-I have a slight case of OCD, and that’s for real, not this fly of night saying to be cute.
+I have a slight case of OCD, and that’s for real, not this fly of the night saying to be cute.
 It really helps me stay organize without going insane (over it.
 There are other things that will).

 Bonus: I’ve created an “Overflow Day” so I can get caught up on things I’m behind on.
 This is usually Wednesday nights for me.